nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221013021614/README.md

   - add and remove links quickly with fzf
   - preview window shows document always, menu picks options, option to visit links
 - menu options documentation
   - `goto ...`    - follow link
   - `tab`         - if running in tmux, open multiple other links in new tmux windows (like browser tabs)
   - `edit`        - edit card in vim
-  - `/deep` - deep keyword search combining links, titles, content, and fzf fuzzy finding. spawns new tmux windows if tmux is running.
+  - `/deep`       - deep keyword search combining links, titles, content, and fzf fuzzy finding. launches new tmux windows if tmux is running.
-  - `spawn` - enter a title and create a new zettel card linked to here
+  - `spawn`       - create a new zettel card linked to here. enter title at prompt. new card is available to navigate and edit immediately.
   - `xfer`        - copy between cards easily by selecting other card from links to open in vim tabs
   - `link`        - insert many links with fzf fuzzy finder
   - `unlink`      - select one link to remove. will remove from target zettel card as well.
   - `stat`        - git status preview, colorized. launches lazygit if selected.
   - `back`        - go back, like a browser
     - if you edit links in cards you are working on, you could get trapped and need to hop back to previous card
   - `copypath`    - if running in tmux, copy the current markdown file path to tmux buffer
+  - `enrich`      - insert backlinks and other various cleanup scripts. runs automatic scripts in cards
     - consider the security implications of automatic scripts
-  - `enrich` - insert backlinks and other various cleanup scripts. runs automatic scripts in cards
   - `quit`        - exit program. i like q as a hotkey so this is good in fzf.

 ```
 ln -s zet/20221013021614/ browser